 Saying Goodbye to Pocho

 Pocho was nearly 60 years old when, on a sad day in October 2011, he quietly passed away of natural causes just outside Chito’s house.
-Instead of gathering for their weekly performance that week, hundreds of friends and visitors joined together to honor the extraordinary crocodile with a beautiful funeral ceremony and procession.
-His body was embalmed is now on display at his own museum nearby, where Chito frequently comes to visit his beloved friend.
+Instead of gathering for their performance that week, hundreds of friends and visitors joined together to honor the extraordinary crocodile with a beautiful funeral ceremony and procession.
+His body was embalmed and is now on display at his own museum, where Chito frequently goes to visit his beloved friend.

 In an interview following Pocho’s death, Chito shared, “Pocho changed my life because when you work with animals, you get humans a lot easier.
 You can feel the emotion, the chemistry… I think it’s necessary to have one like that in the lake so people can understand that they should be cared for and protected.”

 Pocho was truly a unique and special crocodile who will never be forgotten.

 The photo featured at the top of this post is © iStock.com/AppleZoomZoom

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.